 “It is not macabre, it is not horror, it is not Friday the 13th or anything like that.”

 Imagine a moving altar of Muerto characters wearing vivid masks, large sugar calaveras heads and flowers–but dancing down the street.
 Every November 1st and 2nd, URBAN-15’s Carnaval de San Anto transforms into Carnaval de los Muertos for a very special performance in honor of All Saints Day and All Souls Day.
-This annual performance ritual is a combination of traditional Mexican culture and URBAN-15’s Brazilian and Portugese dance and rhythms, resulting in a presentation that not only pays tribute to our passed loved ones, but genuinely celebrates them as well.
+This annual performance ritual is a combination of traditional Mexican culture and URBAN-15’s Brazilian and Portugese dance and rhythms, resulting in a presentation that pays tribute to our passed loved ones.

 Carnaval de los Muertos has been an annual URBAN-15 tradition since the early 1990s, when the ensemble would make visits to the Alamo Camposanto, San Fernando Cathedral, Main Plaza and San Fernando Cemeteries.
 In recent years, URBAN-15 has performed in Hemisfair’s Plaza México, the Universidad Nacional Autónoma de México, the Instituto Cultural de México, and appeared for presentations at the Guadalupe Cultural Arts Center, Market Square, Centro Cultural Aztlan, and the Rinconcito de Esperanza.